Arizona Cottage Food Law: Food Safety Training Requirements

 The bottom line

-Under the Arizona cottage food program, you can sell homemade foods that don’t require time or temperature controls directly to people or to businesses within the state.
+Under the Arizona cottage food program, you can sell most homemade foods, including perishable foods, directly to people within the state.

 However, before you can register for the Arizona cottage food program, you must complete an ANAB-accredited food handler course, such as FoodSafePal’s.